 Get your paper ready.
 You should have several sheets of photocopy paper laid out so you can print copies of your work without having to leave the workspace.
-Unlike Linoleum block prints or wood block printing, Cardboard does not print hundreds of copies with little or no deterioration.
-Eventually cardboard will become saturated, wet and bend or get a dent that will mar your design.
+Unlike Linoleum block prints or woodblock printing, Cardboard does not print hundreds of copies with little or no deterioration.
+Eventually, the cardboard will become saturated, wet and bend or get a dent that will mar your design.
 Before this happens you should be able to create dozens of copies if you like.
 I like creating as many as possible for special handmade greeting cards and homemade book covers, wrapping paper, etc.

 Later, after the ink dries, you can add another color or extra designs to your print.
-You can add decorative writing too if you would like it to look like fancy French designer paper.
+You can add decorative writing too (as long as it's backward writing) if you would like it to look like fancy French designer paper.